Need to talk? Call 1800 882 436.

 • outside school hours care (OSHC) — for school aged children

-Check whether you are eligible for financial assistance through the government’s Child Care Subsidy program.
+Check whether you are eligible for financial help to cover the cost of childcare through the government's Child Care Subsidy program.

-To find out more about childcare service near you, see StartingBlocks.gov.au and their Find Child Care tool.
+To find out more about childcare services near you, see StartingBlocks.gov.au and their Find Child Care tool.

 Practical tips for going back to work